Strongly entangled system-reservoir dynamics with multiphoton pulses beyond the two-excitation limit: Exciting the atom-photon bound state: Addressing the atom-photon bound state

+A stabilization can be observed for the two-photon pulse (solid blue line, second from the bottom).
+Further increasing the number of photons in the pulse results in an increasing steady-state excitation for the system under consideration as we see in the case of a three- (solid red line, second from the top) and a four-photon pulse (solid black line, first from the top).
+Here, the steady-state excitation the initially excited emitter relaxes to clearly exceeds the one that can be reached using the considered pulses with up to four photons.
+This is, however, not always the case as we will see below.
+The specific pulse width was chosen since for the given system parameters we found it to yield the highest steady-state excitation possible with rectangular pulses.
+Generalizing this observation, we found that in the considered range of parameters the highest possible steady-state excitation was evoked by pulses of width $\Gamma t_p \lesssim \Gamma\tau$.

-In the inset of Fig.~\ref{fig:rect_pulses_MPS}, the bond dimension of the time bins in the MPS implementation for different numbers of photons and a TLS initially in the ground state is shown.
-The bond dimension of the time bins quantifies their entanglement and, hence, functions as a measure of the required computational resources.
-In case of a single-photon pulse, the maximum is reached at $t = t_\text{start}$ where the pulse starts.
-For a two-photon pulse, in contrast, the bond dimension reaches its maximum around the time when the first feedback signal returns to the emitter, that is, at $t = t_\text{start} + \tau$.
-In case of a three-photon pulse, after two feedback intervals, at $t = t_\text{start} + 2 \tau$, the bond dimension takes on its maximum before decaying again.
-The significant increase of the maximum bond dimension illustrates the unfavorable scaling of the MPS method with the number of excitations.
-To enable the inclusion of higher numbers of photons, it is, thus, reasonable to look for approximate methods scaling more advantageously.
+In the inset of Fig.~\ref{fig:rect_pulses_MPS1}, the bond dimension of the time bins in the MPS implementation for different numbers of photons is shown.
+The bond dimension quantifies the entanglement of the time bins and, hence, functions as a measure of the required computational resources.
+This way, it gives an impression of the scaling of the MPS method with the number of excitations.
+In the case of a single-photon pulse, the maximum is reached at $t = t_\text{start}$ where the pulse starts.
+For a two- or three-photon pulse, the bond dimension reaches its maximum after one feedback round trip time, that is, at $t = t_\text{start} + \tau$, before decaying again while for the four-photon pulse this is the case after two feedback intervals at $t = t_\text{start} + 2 \tau$.